A spreading to low-lying shrub, to 2 metres tall.

 Persoonia flowers are typically produced either solitarily, or, in a raceme-like arrangement which can grow on into a leafy shoot.

-The drupe is fleshy, green to cream-coloured with red streaks.
+The drupe is fleshy, green to cream-coloured with red streaks, up to 1 cm long and wide.

 This species is not known to be cultivated.
 This is likely due to its listed threatened status.
 It may become available for cultivation in the future.
 It grows naturally on shallow sandstone-derived soils, and so likely needs a free draining sandy soil to thrive.